operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 ## Running `operator-sdk create api` results in an error with `/usr/local/go/src/net/cgo_linux.go:13:8: no such package located` in the error message

-By default Go will set the `CGO_ENABLED` environment variable to `1` which means that [cgo][cgo-docs] is enabled.
 Depending on the architecture and OS of your system you may run into an issue similar to this one:

 ```sh
 /usr/local/go/src/net/cgo_linux.go:13:8: no such package located